 Ptitim

-Israeli couscous – sometimes called pearl couscous – is toasted pasta in tiny balls.
-Despite its name in English, it is not a type of couscous (Hebrew: קוּסְקוּס, kus'kus).
-The pearls are similar to the ones of the Maltese mhamsa.
+Ptitim – sometimes called pearl couscous – is toasted pasta in tiny balls.
+Despite its name, it is not a type of couscous (Hebrew: קוּסְקוּס, kus'kus).
 Ptitim was created in 1953, during the austerity period in Israel.
 Israel's first prime minister, David Ben-Gurion, asked Eugen Proper, one of the founders of the Osem food company, to devise a wheat-based substitute for rice.
 The company took up the challenge and developed ptitim, which is made of hard wheat flour and toasted in an oven.
 Ptitim was initially produced with a rice-shape, but after its success Osem also began to produce a ball-shaped variety inspired by couscous.

 Source: Wikipedia